micheledusi/Deckz/src/view/format.typ

 #let render(
   /// The code of the card you want to represent. -> string card,
+  /// The selected format of the card.
+Available formats are: #choices("inline", "mini", "small", "medium", "large", "square").
-  /// The selected format (inline, mini, small, medium, large, and square).
-Default value is "medium". -> string
+  /// -> string
   format: "medium",
   /// The amount of "randomness" in the placement and rotation of the card.
-Default value is "none" or "0", which corresponds to no variations.
-A value of 1 corresponds to a "standard" amount of noise, according to Deckz style.
+Default value is #value(none) or #value(0.), which corresponds to no variations.
+A value of #value(1.) corresponds to a "standard" amount of noise, according to Deckz style.
 Higher values might produce crazy results, handle with care. -> float | none
   noise: none,
 ) = {
   if noise == none or noise <= 0 {